All posts

 └─► insurance_coverage (patient_id FK, plan_name, effective_start, effective_end)

-This is where test data for PostgreSQL in the healthcare domain diverges from generic approaches.
+This is where healthcare test data diverges from generic approaches — and where the gap between test data for PostgreSQL and truly domain-aware generation becomes visible.
 FK structure is the foundation.
 On top of it sits a layer of domain rules that are implicit in any real patient record but absent from the schema's constraint definitions.

 And this is a five-table simplification.
 Production telehealth platforms add providers, appointments, referrals, and billing tables — each with more FK edges and more implicit temporal rules.
 By the time a schema reaches 20 tables, the cross-table dependency web is dense enough that hand-rolling test data becomes its own engineering project.